The Framework Convention on Tobacco Control

 The World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) is a global treaty on tobacco control.
 It came into force in 2005 and contains provisions aimed at, among other things, reducing tobacco consumption and toxicity.
 The treaty’s articles contain a number of binding obligations relating to the production, distribution, sale, promotion and taxation of tobacco products, as well as non-binding standards and recommendations.

 To date, the FCTC has been ratified by 181 countries, known as ‘parties’.
 These parties make up the Conference of the Parties (COP), which serves as the governing body of the FCTC.
 Sessions of the COP take place every two years and typically result in decisions and recommendations on how countries can implement treaty provisions.

-The eighth session of the COP takes place from 1 to 6 October 2018 in Geneva.
-Over 1,200 people are expected to attend COP8, including party delegates as well as members of both accredited intergovernmental organisations (IGOs) and non-governmental organisations (NGOs).
-According to the provisional agenda , delegates are expected to discuss the following issues: tobacco product design features, contents and emissions; electronic nicotine delivery systems (ENDS, otherwise known as ‘electronic cigarettes’); advertising, promotion and sponsorship; trade and investment; and the extent to which the tobacco industry should be engaged and consulted on policy affecting it (Article 5.3).
+The eighth session of the COP took place from 1 to 6 October 2018 in Geneva.
+Over 1,200 people were expected to attend COP8, including party delegates as well as members of both accredited intergovernmental organisations (IGOs) and non-governmental organisations (NGOs).
+According to the provisional agenda, delegates were expected to discuss the following issues: tobacco product design features, contents and emissions; electronic nicotine delivery systems (ENDS, otherwise known as ‘electronic cigarettes’); advertising, promotion and sponsorship; trade and investment; and the extent to which the tobacco industry should be engaged and consulted on policy affecting it (Article 5.3).

-We are transparent about our views regarding the key issues that will be discussed at COP8 and actively and openly engage on issues impacting our business.
-Included below is a summary of our views on the key issues expected to be discussed at COP8.
+We are transparent about our views regarding the key issues discussed at COP8 and actively and openly engage on issues impacting our business.
+Included below is a summary of our views on the key issues discussed at COP8.

 In addition, our Principles for Engagement provide clear guidance for how we share and communicate our positions with regulators, politicians and other third parties.